 Whether you are an avid diver, beach comber, hopeless romantic, shopaholic, love horseback riding, enjoy fine dining, or just want to escape and explore new destinations, Zanibar has something for you.

-One of the first things you will notice are the countless miles of untouched beaches, romantic, pristine, untouched pieces of paradise waiting to message your feet.
-Since this island is not a high traffic tourist destination, there are plenty of beautiful seashells to be found in the early mornings, before the locals awake to gather these gems for the market.
+One of the first things you will notice are the countless miles of untouched beaches: romantic, pristine, untouched pieces of paradise waiting to massage your feet.
+Since this island is not a high-traffic tourist destination, there are plenty of beautiful seashells to be found in the early mornings, before the locals awake to gather these gems for the market.

 Zanzibar hosts many luxury resorts waiting to pamper your every need.
-While I stayed at several resorts on the island, my favorite is the Sea Cliff Resort situated on the east cost, 25 minutes north of Stone Town.
-Whether you like horseback riding, golf, sailing, fine dining, the spa or simply relaxing by one of their two infinity pools, Sea Cliff will sooth your senses.
+While I stayed at several resorts on the island, my favorite is the Sea Cliff Resort, situated on the east cost, twenty-five minutes north of Stone Town.
+Whether you like horseback riding, golf, sailing, fine dining, the spa, or simply relaxing by one of their two infinity pools, Sea Cliff will soothe your senses.

 D I V E R D O W N

 There are plenty of day excursions to keep you busy.
-Just a 30 minute boat ride from Stone Town lies a little piece of paradise named Prison Island.
-This was a former prison, turned tourist attraction that also serves as an animal preserve for the endangered tortoise population.
+Only a thirty minute boat ride from Stone Town lies a little piece of paradise named Prison Island.
+This was a former prison-turned-tourist-attraction that also serves as an animal preserve for the endangered tortoise population.

 Farm Country…getting close.

 The history of slavery is ever-present.
 This is a former slave cave: over 100 years ago, slaves were stored in these caves after a full day of labor on the spice plantations.

 These kids from a local village want to model for the camera.